KCR eyes electoral pie beyond Telangana, to launch national party | Politics

 The TRS, in its Foundation Day event in April this year, adopted a resolution that the party should play ''the key role in national politics'' in the wider interest of the country as the BJP is exploiting ''communal sentiments'' for its political convenience.

-Recently the presidents of TRS district units called upon Rao, also known as KCR, nudging him to take a plunge into national politics to put an end to BJP's ''anti-people rule'' at the Centre.
+Kumaraswamy, in a tweet, said KCR expressed the need to build a ''parallel political front'' vis-a-vis national political parties.

+The JD(S) leader assured to stand with him and wished good luck to the new front.

-Kumaraswamy and Rao discussed the development of Telangana, the role of regional parties in national politics, the key role that KCR should play in national politics in the present situation and other national political issues, the release said.
+''Elderly Statesman Sri KCR said that he will take a plunge into national politics around 2023 Karnataka Assembly elections and before Vijayadashami festival,'' he said in another tweet.
+Kumaraswamy and Rao discussed the development of Telangana and the role of regional parties in national politics.
+Also, the deliberation was on the key role that KCR should play in national politics in the present situation, the release from Rao's office said.

+The JD(S) leader said the country urgently needed a senior leader like Rao, considering the ''space for an alternative'' in the current national politics, according to the release.

+KCR apprised Kumaraswamy that there is ''increasing pressure'' on him to enter national politics and lead the country like he did for Telangana.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)